StrongRay/StrongRay.github.io/index.md

 {% include youtubePlayer.html id="UXStERpkuQo" %}

 I hope you enjoyed my article.
 Do give me email me feedback (tankenghee@hotmail.com) to correct my perspectives.
 It's always good to learn, unlearn and relearn.

+PS: I think I should try the YOLOv3 model and see how it defers this YOLOv3 Tiny.